“The Jewish Bride” by Rembrandt

 The painting was probably a commissioned portrait of a couple in the guise of a biblical pair such as Isaac and Rebecca and is a brilliant colour creation.
 The composition is an enduring expression of tenderness and love.
 The couple’s embrace is at the centre of this poignant painting.
 The man’s loving gesture is returned with a gentle caress.
 The couple shows all the signs of tenderness towards each other, so this is not a typical seduction scene which was a favourite at the time.
-This painting it exemplifies Rembrandt’s genius for expressing human emotion and is one of the great portrait paintings of his final period.
+This painting it shows Rembrandt’s genius for expressing human emotion and is one of the great portrait paintings of the last period of his career.

 Vincent van Gogh said of this painting: